Kreusada/Kreusada-Cogs/README.rst

 ===================================================

 This is my repository for Red Discord-Bot.
 I built these cogs because these were the features that I wanted for my bot, `WALL-E. <https://discord.com/oauth2/authorize?client_id=766580519000473640&scope=bot&permissions=8>`_
+These cogs have been approved by Red-DiscordBot QA.

 ------------
 Installation